Getting to Edinburgh and the University is easy, no matter where you are coming from or how you choose to travel.

 Can there anywhere be a more beautiful and beguiling city to arrive at by train?
 To emerge from the bustling, subterranean bowels of Waverley Station and find yourself in the very heart of such a glorious city is a happy experience indeed.

 All trains arrive at Waverley Station in the centre of the city, although some trains also stop at Haymarket, which is a smaller station in the West End.

 If you are travelling on a budget, buses are often your best bet.
-Edinburgh is well placed on the Scottish motorway network so getting here by bus or coach is easy with regular services from all major UK cities.
+Edinburgh is well placed on the Scottish motorway network so getting here is easy with regular bus services from all major UK cities.

 Travel times by road are less than you might think.
-From Birmingham it is around 5 hours, Manchester and York, 3 hours; Newcastle, 2 hours.
+From the south: Birmingham is about 5 hours away; Manchester and York, 3 hours; Newcastle, 2 hours.
 From the north: Inverness is about 3 hours away; Aberdeen, 2 hours.

-Route information for drivers can be found at the RAC Route Planner or AA Route Planner web sites.
+Route information for drivers can be found on the RAC or AA websites.

 Edinburgh is a compact city and is easy to get around on foot, by bike or by public transport.